Kathleen Walrath, President of the Board of Directors, Member of Stewardship Committee

 Phil Richardson is a Scientist Emeritus in the Physical Oceanography Department at the Woods Hole Oceanographic Institution where he studies ocean currents and the soaring flight of albatrosses and other sea birds.
 He lives near Nobska Light, which serves as an important navigation beacon when he sails the nearby waters.
 Nobska Light is also a favorite topic of Phil’s photography.

-Jeffrey Thomas, Member of the Board of Directors, Member of Executive Committee,
+Jeffrey Thomas, Member of the Board of Directors, Member of Facilities Committee and oversees the Caretaker Program

 Jeff joined the Friends of Nobska Light the day that the Coast Guard passed the Stewardship of Nobska to the Town of Falmouth and the Friends.
 He is a member of the US Coast Guard Auxiliary, and has such been providing tours and public access to Nobska since 2008.
-A Engineering graduate of the University of Connecticut, Jeff has recently retired after having been a Technical Project Manager in the Massachusetts Computer Storage Industry for much of his career.
-With his multiple experiences in leadership of people, projects, in various positions in the private sector and Coast Guard Auxiliary, as well as his years of boating, navigation, and search and rescue training, he complements the board with these skills.
+An Engineering graduate of the University of Connecticut, Jeff retired after having been a Technical Project Manager in the Massachusetts Computer Storage Industry for much of his career.
+His experience includes leadership of people, projects, in various positions in the private sector and Coast Guard Auxiliary, as well as his years of boating, navigation, and search and rescue training, he complements the board with these skills.
+Jeff joined the board in 2017 and quickly assumed a leadership role for the volunteer program.

 Karen Falcone, Member of the Board of Directors